Tics In Children: Types, Causes, Treatment And Prevention

 Diagnosis Of Tics In Children

 Your child’s healthcare provider can diagnose tics by asking for the signs and the situations when parents observe the tics and their duration.
+Evaluating the duration and frequency of tics in children, along with a detailed medical history, helps doctors assess the severity and impact of the disorder on the child’s life.
 In some cases, the child may have a tic at the clinic, and the doctor may observe it.
 Neurological exams and tests, such as an electroencephalogram (EEG), may be conducted to rule out brain disorders or diseases.
 Unless the appearance and clinical findings indicate otherwise, no further studies are required in most children with tics (1) (8).

 Treatment For Tics In Children